MarinaBajic/Advanced-Web-Programming/readme.md

 In this exercises there is also homework assigned, which is to implement template driven form for adding new products in ecommerce website (directory `Exercises 7/homework3`).

+## Exercises 8 - Reactive Forms

+You can find implementation from exercises in the directory `Exercises 8/reactive-forms`.

+In this exercises we created reactive form for user login on ecommerce website.
+We demonstrated use of FormControl, FormGroup, FormArray and FormBuilder classes for work with forms, groups and controls.
+Beside that we also covered built-in and custom validators and error codes.
+We used bootsrap for styling of the page.

+In this exercises there is also homework assigned, which is to implement template driven form for adding new products in ecommerce website (directory `Exercises 8/homework4`).

 ## Contact
 For any questions, please contact me at: <dejan.gjer@dmi.uns.ac.rs>